canonical/lxd/README.md

 If you prefer live discussions, you can find us in [#lxc](https://kiwiirc.com/client/irc.libera.chat/#lxc) on irc.libera.chat.
 See [Getting started with IRC](https://discuss.linuxcontainers.org/t/getting-started-with-irc/11920) if needed.

 ## Contributing
-Fixes and new features are greatly appreciated.
-Make sure to read our [contributing guidelines](CONTRIBUTING.md) first!
+Fixes and new features are greatly appreciated. <!-- Include end support --> Make sure to read our [contributing guidelines](CONTRIBUTING.md) first!